George Haldane

-George Haldane was born in 1722 to the Clan Haldane.
+Brigadier-General George Haldane (July 1722 – 26 July 1759) was a British Army officer, politician and colonial administrator who served as the governor of Jamaica from 1756 to 1759.
 His father Patrick Haldane was a lawyer and politician, and his uncle Mungo Haldane was also a politician.
-Labour Party leader Jeremy Corbyn is one of his descendants.
+Former Labour Party leader Jeremy Corbyn is one of his descendents.

-Biography
+Life

-He joined the British military at the age of 17 and quickly rose to the rank of brigadier general after leading a series of successful military campaigns as a junior officer.
+He joined the British Army at the age of 17 and rose to the rank of brigadier general after leading a series of successful military campaigns as a junior officer.
 He also served as Governor of Jamaica from 1756 until his death on 26 July 1759 at the age of 37.

-Brigadier-General George Haldane fought in the Battle of Fontenoy in 1743, where he was wounded.
-He fought in the Battle of Dettingen in 1743 and he also fought in the 1745 Uprising against the Jacobites.
-He gained the rank of brigadier general in the service of the 3rd Guards, and fought in the Battle of Leffelt in 1747.
-His final service was in the Battle of Roucoux in 1747.
+Haldane fought in the Battle of Fontenoy in 1743, where he was wounded.
+He fought in the Battle of Dettingen in 1743 and he also fought in the Jacobite rising of 1745.
+He gained the rank of brigadier general while serving in the 3rd Regiment of Foot Guards, and fought in the Battle of Lauffeld in 1747.
+His final battle was the Battle of Roucoux in 1747.

 After resigning his military command, Haldane held the office of Member of Parliament (M.P.) for Stirling Burghs between 1747 and 1756.

 In 1759 he was appointed to the office of Governor of Jamaica.
 He was welcomed to the island in a poem, "An Ode to George Haldane," by Francis Williams, who went on to become one of Jamaica's most famous early writers and scholars.
 He died of an illness less than four months after his arrival in Jamaica.

 In 1759, Fort Haldane was named in his honour and a statue erected in Port Maria, Jamaica.